Where Will You Be Hanging Your Outdoor Curtains? Location, location, location!

 Quality outdoor curtains are an exceptional accessory for any number of outdoor-living situations and setups - gazebos and porches, and with just a little creativity, poolsides, patios, decks, balcones and beyond.
 If hung on the inside of a front porch, outdoor curtains can work wonders in enhancing curb appeal.

 There are 2 types of tops for our outdoor curtians.
 Grommet Top and Tab Top.
 Both are great, and choosing one is a matter of which style you prefer.

 Grommet top curtains open and close easily without creating excessive friction between grommet and outdoor curtain pole, and they can be taken down with ease.
 Good looks and durability combine with strong functionality to make nickel grommets the right choice for your patio curtains.
 The round grommets contrast well with the natural lines of the curtains making them pleasant to look at.
 The metallic sheen of our grommets creates a striking modern look that accentuates our many great outdoor curtain panel colors and designs in Sunbrella.

-Our grommets come in 5 colors.
-Satin Nickel, Nickel, Old Copper, Plated Brass, Dark Gunmetal.
+Our grommets come in 6 colors.
+Satin Nickel, Nickel, Old Copper, Plated Brass, Dark Gunmetal, and Black.
 You may choose any for your outdoor curtains.